docker/buildx/docs/guides/bake/build-contexts.md

----
-title: "Defining additional build contexts and linking targets"
+# Defining additional build contexts and linking targets
-keywords: build, buildx, bake, buildkit, hcl
----

 In addition to the main `context` key that defines the build context each target can also define additional named contexts with a map defined with key `contexts`.